 Today, the dust has settled, and while resentments can still run high, Kosovo is not dangerous.
 But it’s much more than that.
-Kosovo is a gem of a country… and yes, I consider it a country.
+Kosovo is a gem of a country… and yes, I consider Kosovo a country.
 You should be aware that many countries in the world, particularly Serbia but also Russia and other countries within the Balkans, view it as a part of Serbia has that seceded illegally.

-21 of the best things to do in Kosovo:
+21 of the best things to do in Kosovo

-Visit one of the country’s beautiful mosques
+1. Visit one of the country’s beautiful mosques

 Kosovo is a majority Muslim country, although you should note that it is a very secular society.
 While you will see some women wearing hijab and dressing modestly, most women prefer to dress in Western styles of clothing.
 Kosovo has many lovely mosques that are very welcoming to outsiders.
-In fact, in Prishtina, a group of four men all but pulled us into the mosque to visit – and then insisted on us taking photos of them afterwards.
+In fact, in Kosovo’s capital, Prishtina, a group of four men all but pulled us into the mosque to visit – and then insisted on us taking photos of them afterwards.

-Pay homage to its newness at the Newborn monument
+3. Pay homage to its newness at the Newborn monument

 Kosovo only officially gained its independence in 2008, making it the youngest country in Europe.
 The Newborn monument in downtown Prishtina was created in honor of that moment.
 Every year on the country’s anniversary, they repaint it in a different style representing a theme.
 When I visited this year, the monument was painted blue with clouds and barbed wire, which is said to symbolize its isolation within Europe due to the continued conflict with Serbia.

-Air high five Bill Clinton’s enormous hands
+4. Air high five Bill Clinton’s enormous hands

 OK, you can’t really high five Bill, as the monument is quite huge, but it’s definitely worth a visit.
 Kosovo feels a kinship with Bill Clinton, who came to their aid and rallied NATO to defend them in 1999, and he is memorialized in downtown Prishtina, just a short walk from the Newborn monument.
 You can also visit the nearby women’s clothing story called – what else? – Hillary, where I’m certain you can buy a sickass pantsuit.